Snowflake-Labs/sfquickstarts/site/sfguides/src/improvado/improvado.md

 ### AI Agent and your Snowflake data
 After successfully connecting your Snowflake database, Improvado AI Agent will automatically analyze data in your Snowflake storage and generate metadata for accurate analytics reports and consistent Marketing Data Governance workflows.

-### Connecting a Data source
-Connecting a Data source in Improvado enables you to extract and load data seamlessly into your analytics and reporting frameworks.
-Follow these simple steps to connect a data source:
-Go to the Data sources page and select a necessary Data source to extract your data Enter required credentials or authorize using OAuth (depending on Data source API capabilities) Then, you’ll be redirected to the Connection Details page, where you can set up data extraction.

 ### How to access your data using Snowsight
 1. Sign in to your [Snowflake](https://app.snowflake.com/) account.